Alphabet Stock Analysis (NASDAQ:GOOGL)

 Should you buy GOOGL stock?

-- With a debt/equity ratio of 0.03, Alphabet is comparatively less leveraged than its peers in the Computer and Technology sector.
+- With its debt/equity ratio of 0.03, Alphabet has a lower debt burden when compared to the Computer and Technology average.

 Should you sell GOOGL stock?

 - The company is trading at a price to sales multiple of 7.2, which is overvalued in comparison to the Internet Services industry average multiple of 2.7.

 Financial analysis of Alphabet along with a look at the company's growth, core business, its new ventures etc. makes one see the value of this tech stock.
 The company has repeatedly innovated, made strategic acquisitions, and has a huge portfolio of patents.
 All this and growing Alphabet assets makes us bullish about the stock.
 The stock has seen a steady rise in price as can be seen from Alphabet stock price history.